Projects by the Thematic Group for Green and Inclusive Urban Development in the Nordics

 Tourism is an important source of income for cities and regions in the Nordics, but it demands high investments and must trust mobile residents that are not necessary local taxpayers.
 Still, for periods there are high demands for public transport, housing, care, commercial goods and services, culture, etc. and for periods there can be very low demand.

 Reviewing the contemporary Nordic research on planning for second homes and seasonal tourism in the Nordic countries it is clear that the role of seasonal flows of people and the second-home phenomena is still not fully understood.
-Further research on multi-residential and the flows of people traveling to rural areas for leisure and recreation is needed.
+Further research on multi-residential and the flows of people travelling to rural areas for leisure and recreation is needed.
 Therefore, in this study, the focus is on seasonal tourism and second homes as a spatial planning challenge in the Nordic countries.

 Socio-economic inequality and other types of disparities are questions of increased concern in many Nordic cities.
 Inequalities are often discussed in relation to labour market restructuring, welfare provision, immigration and integration, and, in the urban context, particularly in relation to segregation and housing.
 Although the debate concerning urban inequalities has primarily been focused on larger urban regions, cities of smaller sizes also face similar types of challenges.

 This project will examine how different small and medium-sized cities in the Nordic region work to overcome barriers for social inclusion and counteract the negative effects of inequality, through urban policy and planning.
 Cities of this category are heterogeneous and inclusion is a multi-faceted issue.
 The project will, therefore, focus on different thematic and geographical cases and investigate strategies for inclusion from a few different perspectives.